JustasMasiulis/ida_bitfields/readme.md

 Copy the DLLs to the plugins folder in your IDA installation directory.

-## Acknowledgments
+## Acknowledgements

-Huge thanks to @RolfRolles for help and feedback, and @can1357 for his HexSuite/NtRays projects which essentially gave me the motivation to write this plugin.
+Huge thanks to [@RolfRolles](https://github.com/rolfrolles) for help and feedback, and [@can1357](http://github.com/can1357) for his HexSuite/NtRays projects which essentially gave me the motivation to write this plugin.